NickDimmock/uon-pure-import-combined/README.md

 # uon-pure-imports-combined

+This version of the code uses the xmltodict library.

 ## Setup for PhD person & user records

 Some of these settings may already be active as part of the existing staff sync.